5 Genius Small Entryway Ideas to Transform Your Space (Easy & Renter-Friendly)

 1. How do I create storage in an apartment with no entryway?

-If your front door opens directly into the living room, the key is to visually define a mini-zone.
+If your front door opens directly into the living room, the key is to visually define a mini-zone with chic decor.

 • Adding wall hooks above it